-- Honors Awarded to students with a GPA of 3.3-3.79 for the semester plus Process scores of all 3 or 4 and no more than two 2s.
-This award will be recognized at the end of every semester. - High Honors Awarded to students with a GPA of 3.8 and higher for the semester plus quarterly Process scores not falling below a score of 3 in any course.
+- Honors Awarded to students with a GPA of 3.3-3.79 for the semester plus Process scores of 3 or higher with no more than two 2s.
+This award will be recognized at the end of every semester. - High Honors Awarded to students with a GPA of 3.8 and higher for the semester plus Process scores not falling below a score of 3 in any course.
 This award will be recognized at the end of every semester.